gtalarico/pyairtable/docs/source/migrations.rst

 -----------------------

 We've removed the ``pyairtable.api.abstract`` module.
 If you had code which inherited from ``ApiAbstract``, you will need to refactor it.
-We recommend taking an instance of :class:`~pyairtable.api.Api` as a constructor parameter, and using that to construct :class:`~pyairtable.api.Table` instances as needed.
+We recommend taking an instance of :class:`~pyairtable.Api` as a constructor parameter, and using that to construct :class:`~pyairtable.Table` instances as needed.

 Changes to Api, Base, and Table
 -----------------------------------

-:class:`~pyairtable.api.Api`, :class:`~pyairtable.api.Base`, and :class:`~pyairtable.api.Table`
+:class:`~pyairtable.Api`, :class:`~pyairtable.Base`, and :class:`~pyairtable.Table`
 no longer inherit from the same base class.
 Each has its own scope of responsibility and has methods which refer to the other classes as needed.
 See :ref:`Getting Started`.

-For a period of time, the constructor for :class:`~pyairtable.api.Base`, and :class:`~pyairtable.api.Table` will remain backwards-compatible with the previous approach (passing in ``str`` values), but doing so will produce deprecation warnings.
+For a period of time, the constructor for :class:`~pyairtable.Base`, and :class:`~pyairtable.Table` will remain backwards-compatible with the previous approach (passing in ``str`` values), but doing so will produce deprecation warnings.